ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 ```
 -d = the name of the device in Lewis, for example: julabo
 -p = the full path to the directory containing the st.cmd for the IOC
--e = the full path to the Lewis start script (lewis.py)
+-e = the full path to the Lewis executable
 -ep = the Lewis protocal to use.
 This is optional, currently it is only the julabo that requires the specific protocol to be set
 -r = run in record simulation mode, this does not require Lewis
 ```